sweetmantech/sweetmantech/README.md

-# i am sweetman.eth 👋
+# Hi, I am sweetman.eth 👋

 ## the dev for onchain music. 🌜🌞🌛